ingunnsund/Python-WebSocket/README.md

 ## Features
 - Supports handshake
 - Multiple clients with threads
 - Supports messages in text or binary
   - With fragmented frames if message length is large enough
+  - Server -> client, client -> server, client1 -> server -> client2
 - Possibilities for sending small files
 - Ping and Pong
 - Close with status and reason